Jun 18, 2019

 “If a business needs to finance new equipment, a short term loan would make more sense than a longer-term loan,” explains AuburnPub.com.
 “You don’t want the term of the loan to be longer than the working life of the equipment.”

-As you review your financing options, you’ll be able to narrow down your top contenders based on how much they will cost.
+As you review your business loan options, you’ll be able to narrow down your top contenders based on how much they will cost.
 It all comes down to stacking the comparable elements against one another.
 Be aware that lenders sometimes include hidden fees—keep a sharp eye out for extras like early repayment fees, processing fees, or late fees.

 “While there are numerous options from which to choose, not all deliver the same benefits,” warns Tom Coletta of Axiom Bank.
 “Make a short list of potential lenders by shopping around to compare offers.
 As you go through the process, keep in mind that bigger isn’t always better—or safer.”